Your Role. Our Mission.

 As a licensed health care providers, you will need to complete a medical certification for the claimant.
 If the claimant is filing for Medical Leave, use the PFL-MMC form.
 If the claimant is filing for Family Leave, complete the PFL-FMC form.
+If the claimant is filing for Prenatal Leave, complete the PFL-PMC form.
 These forms ask for information such as your name, your work address, your medical license number, the name of the diagnosis of your patient’s serious health condition and additional details about the condition.

 2. Do my patients have to live in DC?

 No, however they do need to work in the District.

 3. Will my opinion assist in determining who may be eligible for Paid Family Leave benefits?

 Yes, your opinion about your patient’s medical condition and their ability to work, attend school, or perform other activities of daily living will be considered when OPFL approves or denies benefits.